⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Packaged Meats

-Production and sale of processed meat products.
+Production and sale of processed meat products like ham, sausage, and bacon.

 Pork